Why iban-commons?

 Leading Throughput

-Outperforms all tested libraries — reaching 7.7 M ops/s on valid IBANs and 11 M ops/s on invalid ones, where fast-path rejection kicks in.
+Outperforms all tested libraries — reaching 7.2 M ops/s on valid IBANs and nearly 12 M ops/s on invalid ones, where fast-path rejection kicks in.

 Minimal GC Pressure